 Though our trip was brief, Audrey and I still made it our mission to see as many sights and attractions as possible around Athens.
-We set out to visit temples and ruins steeped in history, but along the way we also discovered that the Greek capital is a city with a pretty cool vibe, lots of art, and great food.
-This city guide showcases 20 things to do in Athens, Greece in the form of a travel guide, video & photo essay:
+First, we set out to visit temples and ruins steeped in history, but along the way we also discovered that the Greek capital is a city with a pretty cool vibe, lots of art, and great food.

 (Greek: Παρθενών – Παρθενώνας)